preset/website/content/docs/03-guides/05-laravel.md

 [Laravel Frontend Preset](https://github.com/laravel-frontend-presets) is an amazing concept that allows for exactly the same as Preset does, but only for Laravel projects.

 Preset is born from the desire to simplify the development, publication and usage of a preset.
-Additionnaly, it was designed to be available for all ecosystems, not only PHP.
+Additionally, it was designed to be available for all ecosystems, not only PHP.

 ## One-liner for front-end presets